phoenix125/AtlasServerUpdateUtility/readme.txt

 AtlasServerUpdateUtility - A Utility to Keep Your Atlas Dedicated Server updated (and schedule server restarts, download and install new server files, and more!)
-- Latest version: AtlasServerUpdateUtility_v1.3.0 (2019-02-24)
+- Latest version: AtlasServerUpdateUtility_v1.3.4 (2019-02-26)
 - By Phoenix125 | http://www.Phoenix125.com | http://discord.gg/EU7pzPs | kim@kim125.com
 - Based on Dateranoth's ConanExilesServerUtility-3.3.0 | https://gamercide.org/

 ----------
  FEATURES
 ----------
 - Works with up to 100 grids (10x10).
-(As of v1.1.0, it is untested whether it will work on multiple system setups).
+- Works with multiple server PC systems (See "HOW TO USE THIS UTIL FOR MULTI-SERVER SETUPS" below)
 - Optionally automatically check for mod updates, install them, announce the update to in-Game/Discord/Twitch, and restart the server.
 (Looks for ModIDS in ServerGrid.json only)
 - Automatically imports available server data from ServerGrid.json & GameServerUser.ini files (if enabled).
 - Optionally start selected gri﻿d servers only.